obrien-lab/cg_simtk_protein_folding/README.md

  :warning: Some of the scripts need python modules (Python 3.X) and other softerware installed prior to use.
 Please click `Learn more` in the following script instruction tables to find detailed instruction of usage and basic theory used in the script.

-In summary, to use all scripts, the following Python modules and softwares are required:
+In summary, to use all scripts, the following Python modules and software are required:

 | Required Module | Required Software |
 | ------ | ------ |